andrewjamesford/pern-filtering-sorting-pagination/README.md

 - [SQLTools](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools)
   - [SQLTools PostgreSQL/Cockroach Driver](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools-driver-pg)
 - [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker)
--

 ## Credits

-- **Please note: **
-  The product images and logos used in this project were created with Dall-E 3/Microsoft Copilot.
+- Please note: The product images and logos used in this project were created with Dall-E 3/Microsoft Copilot.

 ## Getting Started

 - Clone the [repository](https://github.com/andrewjamesford/pern-filtering-sorting-pagination)
 - Open the workspace in VS Code
-- Run `npm install` in the root directory
+- Run `npm install` in the root directory of the client and server folders
-- Open a terminal and run `docker-compose up` to start the PostgreSQL database and application
+- Open a terminal at the root folder and run `docker-compose up` to start the PostgreSQL database and application